Morrison's 'tiring' week dogged by Macron's nuclear-grade fury

 Scott Morrison’s official photographer said it was “a thankless, tiring job as Prime Minister”.

-Captioning an Instagram photo of Mr Morrison trudging up the stairs to his RAAF jet, “tiring” might be the most apt word to describe the PM’s last few days at Rome’s G20.
+Captioning an Instagram photo of Mr Morrison trudging up the stairs to his RAAF jet, “tiring” might be the most apt word to describe the PM’s past few days at Rome’s G20.

 Dogged by the spectre of Emmanuel Macron and chased literally across the world by questions about the now-infamous decision to scrap the French submarine contract, Mr Morrison now faces scrutiny at home and on the world stage over whether Australia can be “trusted”.